 APPENDIX I: INTERNATIONAL, MULTILATERAL AND BILATERAL AGREEMENTS

 Pakistan became a Member State of the IAEA on 2 May 1957 and has actively participated in the Agency’s activities.
-Pakistan has benefited from the IAEA’s Technical Cooperation and Assistance Programme (TCAP) and has also provided training to scientists and engineers from other countries through TCAP.
-Pakistan is also party to various international, bilateral and multilateral agreements in the area of nuclear power and safeguards, concluded with IAEA.
-International agreements to which Pakistan is party are listed in table 6-10.
+Pakistan has benefited from the IAEA’s Technical Cooperation and Assistance Programme (TCAP), and has also provided training to many scientists and engineers from other developing countries through TCAP.

 Agreements with the IAEA